rfo909/RForth/Language.md

 by implementing the necessary elements to run a Forth-like language.

-The virtual machine executes *bytecode* generated both by the Assembler (a script) and by the internal compiler of the Forth-like language.
+The virtual machine executes *bytecode* generated both by the Assembler (a script) and by the internal compiler of the language.

 Stack language